edwinbradford/FF255/README.md

 # ffshell
-ffshell is a collection of bash shell scripts that re-encode media with FFmpeg.
+ffshell is a collection of shell scripts that re-encode media using FFmpeg.
 They have been tested on macOS and Windows and should work on Unix.
-Windows users need to install bash to run the scripts.
+Windows users need to install bash either by installing Git Bash or Windows Subsystem for Linux (WSL) on Windows 10.

 The scripts are: